Maryland Property Tax Assessment Notices

 At Christmastime each year, one-third of Maryland property owners receive a new real property tax assessment notice.
 Property owners are advised to review the notice carefully, as a written response is required within 45 days if the value proposed by the Department of Assessments is higher than the owner’s Fair Market Value opinion.

 The State’s goal is to determine the “Fair Market Value” (FMV) of each property in an unbiased manner so that everyone pays their fair share of property taxes.
 To remove politics from the process, the state of Maryland oversees the valuation of property for all counties and local municipalities.
-Baltimore City, and each county is divided into three zones.
+Baltimore City and each county are divided into three zones.
 Each zone is valued once every three years.
 Any increase is phased in over the ensuing three years.
 For example, if a property’s old assessment was $500,000 and the new assessment is $800,000, the $300,000 increase is phased in over 3-years.
 The phasing in process works in such a way that the property is taxed based on $600,000 this year, $700,000 next year, and the full impact of the new assessment is felt in the third year with taxes being paid based on the $800,000 valuation.
 While completing permits on new construction or a substantial renovation of an existing structure may trigger a new assessment based on the improvements, the sale of a property or modest renovation of an existing property usually do not trigger an immediate new tax assessment.

 The Five Phases of Appealing a Property Tax Assessment

 Step 1: Determine the FMV